anthonypanzz/anthonypanzz/README.md

 ---

- 🚀 Full-time IT Engineer with 8 years of experience delivering optimal IT infrastructure and communication systems projects, including design, deployment, and support of mission-critical communication solutions.
+ 🚀 IT Engineer with 8 years of experience delivering optimal IT infrastructure and communication systems projects, including design, deployment, and support of mission-critical communication solutions.
 Proven success in managing cross-functional teams, coordinating field engineering efforts, and driving high-reliability technology deployments for public safety, emergency services, and government clients.

- Accomplished and certified Cloud Solutions Architect with 4+ years of practical experience architecting, managing, supporting, and optimizing systems design and infrastructure.
+ Accomplished and certified Cloud Solutions Architect with 5 years of practical experience architecting, managing, supporting, and optimizing systems design and infrastructure.
 Proficient in identifying and resolving system and service problems, improving customer satisfaction.

 AWS Authorized Instructor with a background in teaching others how to design, engineer, and troubleshoot within the AWS ecosystem.